Schwungus/PNEngine/README.md

 Players can unready or leave the game by pressing `Backspace` on their keyboard or `Select` on their gamepad.

-### Online (EXPERIMENTAL)
+### Online

-Deterministic lockstep and client-side prediction are used for netgames, so you need minimal ping with other players for a smooth experience.
+Online multiplayer uses delay-based netcode, so you need minimal latency between the host for a smooth experience.
-Desyncs are entirely dependent on the mods that users have enabled and whether or not they are properly scripted to be fully deterministic.
+Desyncs entirely depend on the mods that users have enabled and whether or not they are properly scripted for full determinism.

-- Open the developer console by pressing `~` (`Ö` on Nordic keyboard layouts).
+You need to be in the title screen (use the console command `title` as a shortcut) in order to host a netgame with `host [port]`.
+Other players will then be able to connect to it using `connect <ip> [port]`.

-- Host the game on the title screen (`lvlTitle`) with the console command `host [port]`.
-Other players can connect with `connect <ip> [port]`.
+Note that only a single local player may be active at a time and input modes will not function while a netgame is active.

 ## Credits